What is a VPS? A Beginner’s Guide to VPS Hosting

 When Should I Upgrade My VPS Hosting?

 If you’re already on VPS hosting but your website isn’t performing as quickly as you’d like, it may be time to upgrade.
+Websites can be unreliable for a variety of factors, but if your current VPS is delivering errors, there are a few steps to determine whether an upgrade is needed.
+Do this first:

 - Optimize your existing VPS.
 Sometimes individual applications need changes to their default settings to run more efficiently.
 Other times, it’s a matter of optimizing your content or using a content delivery network (CDN).
 Whatever the case, it’s worth attempting (or working with your hosting company to attempt) to optimize your existing VPS before deciding to upgrade.